oknk/seaquence/_includes/about.md

 ## Daniel Massey

-Daniel is an artist and designer currently based in Berlin.
-He was a co-creator of the original Seaquence project and headed up the physical hardware design (Seanome).
+Daniel is an artist, musician, and designer currently based in Berlin.
+He was a co-creator of the original Seaquence project.

 [daniel-massey.com](http://daniel-massey.com)